-- Clearly identify the level of the talk and why people will want to attend: is it for beginners or for gurus?
+- Clearly identify the level of the talk and why people will want to attend.
+Is it for beginners or for gurus?
 Is this a trending topic or a tutorial?

 - Be authentic.
-Your peers need original presentation ideas that focus on real world scenarios, relevant examples, and knowledge transfer.
+Your peers need original presentation ideas that focus on real-world scenarios, relevant examples, and knowledge transfer.

 - If you are proposing a panel, tell us who else would be on it.

 - Present something relevant.
-One of your challenges as a proposer is to demonstrate that you understand attendees might need an extra reason to pay attention to something they might otherwise think of as “settled.”
+One of your challenges as a presenter is to demonstrate that you understand attendees might need an extra reason to pay attention to something they might otherwise think of as “settled.”

-- Consider the following learning styles when developing your proposal: visual, auditory and tactile.
+- Consider the following learning styles when developing your proposal: visual, auditory, and tactile.